I'll See You in My Dreams (2015 film): Plot

 Bill wants to see Carol again, but her daughter Katherine has come to town.
 She notes that her mom seems different, in a good way.
-Carol tells her that she is seeing someone, and Katherine wants to meet him.
+Carol tells her that she is seeing someone, so Katherine wants to meet him.
 However, frantic messages from Rona are on her answering machine when they get back home, as Bill is in the hospital.

-As only immediate family can see him, Carol isn't admitted.
+As only immediate family can see him, Carol is not admitted.
 Sadly, she soon gets a call that he has died, and grieves that she has lost someone again.
 She asks Katherine why people bother getting attached when death is inevitable, a sentiment she expressed to Lloyd earlier.
 Katherine points out all the good things that happened because Carol took chances and risks.

-Carol's grief is palpable, but once her daughter has returned to New York, she again returns to the routines of playing golf and cards with her friends.
-She goes to see Bill's moored boat, and when one of her friends asks about it, Carol says it's still there.
-He had no one to leave it to, and she'd asked Bill's lawyer if she could have something of Bill's as a keepsake.
+Carol's grief is palpable, but once her daughter has returned to New York, she resumes her routines of playing golf and cards with her friends.
+She goes to see Bill's moored boat and keeps a small memento of him on her fireplace mantel alongside her husband's and Hazel's ashes.

-One day, as she is dusting the fireplace mantel - framed family photos, a large urn (her husband's ashes) and tin containing her dog's remains - she finds a cigar lying there, presumably the type Bill always had in his mouth, unlit, an old habit.

 Lloyd comes to visit Carol in his new uniform.
-The rat appears again and he traps it, and afterwards Carol finally cries over losing Bill.
+The rat appears again and he traps it, and afterwards she finally cries over losing Bill.
 He comforts her, playing a song that he wrote, "I'll See You in My Dreams."
 Later, Carol is with her friends, and Sally insists they all go on a cruise together.
 At first reluctant, Carol impulsively convinces the others.
-The film ends with Carol adopting an elderly dog and driving home with him, taking another chance at love.
+The film ends with her adopting an elderly dog and driving home with him, taking another chance at love.